 The Human Use Committee is pleased to serve the University by striving to ensure that research projects involving human subjects comply with governmental, legal and University guidelines.
 As you know, this compliance protects the researcher and the University as well as the research subjects.

 In an effort to facilitate Committee approval, the Human Use Committee adopted new standardized forms to assist researchers.
 The use of these new forms will make submission of projects to the Committee easier, faster and more likely to meet speedy approval.
 (See Section D. Human Use Compliance Forms).

-Attached please find some information for your use.
-Please duplicate them, as necessary, and distribute them to your faculty, staff and anyone doing research projects.
+Please find references and resources information below for your review and use.
+Please duplicate as necessary and distribute them to your faculty, staff and anyone doing research projects.

 References and Resources

 Forms should be routed to University Research (Wyly Tower Rm 1506) to expedite approval.
 If you need additional information, contact Barbara Talbot at 257-5075.
 Questions related to the review can be directed to Stan Napper at 257-3056 or Mary Livingston at 257-2292 or 257-5066.

 This form provides the suggested outline for the abstract of the project.
 The researchers are encouraged to retype the outline, using as much space for each section as their project requires.